robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/documents/change-management/readme.md

 # Change Management
 This directory collects change requests and records affecting documents in this repository.

-## Quellen
+## Sources

-Keine externen Quellen verwendet.
+No external sources used.